*Registration payment includes Credit Cards and Interfund Transfers ONLY.

 Diabetes and Cardiovascular Co-Morbidities, Eugene Wright, MD

-This conference will provide participants with information on new evidence and best practices that will help healthcare providers provide optimal patient care.
+Attendees will be able to update their knowledge on new evidence and best practices that will help healthcare providers provide optimal patient care.

 Participants who are interested in taking this workshop as a webinar, please go to our webinar requirements page for more information and to test your computer and network your computer will be on prior to the class.

-6.5 Continuing Nursing Education (CNE) Contact Hours will be provided to nurses who attend at least 90% of the conference.
+6.5 Continuing Nursing Education (CNE) Contact Hours including 1.75 contact hours of pharmacology will be provided to nurses who attend at least 90% of the conference.
 No partial credit will be provided.

 Charlotte AHEC Nursing Education is a provider of continuing nursing education by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.